michalBilitzky1/WebService/README.md

 There were some difficulties since i worked on intellij and i never developed a web application in this platform before.
-I have read about different servers to install like glassfish and apache and eventually found the site  start.spring.io which helped me bootstrap my application.
+I have read about different servers to install like glassfish and apache and eventually found the site  start.spring.io which helped me bootstrap my application. in addition, i spent some time on dowloading the docker and i eventually found out i didnt have the right version of windows to do that.